 A lot of clients do not want to report packaging issues as a Medical Device Report or MDR, because they are concerned about potential action by the agency or the negative publicity of the reported adverse event.
 Even if an injury or death did not occur with a sterile medical device, the quality issue should still be reported as an MDR in accordance with 21 CFR 803 because it could cause an adverse event such as a serious infection that could result in sepsis and death.
 If you think that this is an extremely conservative approach, you might be surprised to learn that 225 MDRs were reported in just October of 2015 for packaging issues.
 One random example is this report of a leaking contact lens vial in the following report:

-“The lens and lens vial were not returned for evaluation.
-The lot history record was reviewed and there were no non-conformities or anomalies related to this complaint.
-Based on the information currently available the most likely root cause of the event is related to a leaking lens vial.
-The type of lens vial associated with this report has been discontinued and a new (redesigned) vial was implemented.”
+“The lens and lens vial was not returned for evaluation.
+The lot history record was reviewed, and there were no non-conformities or anomalies related to this complaint.
+Based on the information currently available, the most likely root cause of the event is related to a leaking lens vial.
+The type of lens vial associated with this report has been discontinued, and a new (redesigned) vial was implemented.”

 Packaging Complaint Investigation when product IS NOT returned

 What the narrative above does not elaborate on is what was the specific investigation details for “lot history reviewed.”
 One of the most useful tools for performing this type of investigation is the “Fishbone Diagram”.
 There are six parts “6Ms” to this method:

 - “manpower” or people, and

 Here are a couple of things that could have been done:

 - review the complaint log for other complaints with the same lot number and/or from a similar time period, lot of raw materials or packaging machine

 - review the device history record for the lot to make sure that the number of units rejected as part of normal in-process and final inspection did not exceed pre-established thresholds for monitoring of the sealing process